Shoulder Conditions

 A tear is suspected by the type of pain felt, the type of injury experienced (if there was one) and by any restriction in movement or strength.

-When examined medically, specific tests will show up painful positions or patterns of weakness.
+When examined medically, specific tests will highlight painful positions or patterns of weakness.

 Confirmatory imaging tests are useful such as an ultrasound (which can sometimes be inaccurate) or MRI scan (more accurate).
 Not every patient requires an MRI.

-Not all rotator cuff tears require surgical treatment.
+5. Do all rotator cuff tears require surgery?

 If symptoms, examination findings, and imaging are consistent with rotator cuff disease, treatment directed towards the rotator cuff can be helpful.
 This can be with non-surgical strategies or operative repair.